One Method to Solve All House Robber Problems on LeetCode

 House Robber I

-LeetCode problem 198 "House Robber" is described as follows:
+LeetCode 198 "House Robber" is described as follows:

-There is a row of houses, each represented by a non-negative integer in an array nums
+There is a row of houses.
+Each house has some cash, given as a non-negative integer array nums

-Write an algorithm to calculate the maximum amount of cash you can rob without triggering the alarm.
-The function signature is as follows:
+Write an algorithm to calculate the maximum amount of cash you can steal without triggering the alarm.
+The function signature is:

 int rob(int[] nums);